 - Use antibiotics responsibly!
-Use antibiotics only when necessary for the health of the animal; less use means less opportunities to have a residue. - Keep good records!
-Use a recordkeeping and identification system to keep track of treated animals, the drugs that you give, the dates that they are given and withdrawal periods for both meat and milk. - Develop a relationship with your veterinarian!
-This helps ensure you have accurate information about withdrawal times and avoid the accidental misuse of drugs on your farm - Respect both milk and meat withdrawal times!
+Use antibiotics only when necessary for the health of the animal; less use means fewer opportunities to have a residue. - Keep good records!
+Use a recordkeeping and identification system to keep track of treated animals, the drugs that you give, the dates that they are given, and withdrawal periods for both meat and milk. - Develop a relationship with your veterinarian!
+This helps ensure you have accurate information about withdrawal times and avoid the accidental misuse of drugs on your farm. - Respect both milk and meat withdrawal times!
 Withdrawal times are based on scientific studies and are created to help you avoid residues. - Remove doubt!
-When possible, test the product before it leaves the farm.
+When possible, test the product before it leaves the farm and review treatment records to ensure all withdrawal periods have been met.

-Last Updated: 11/2/2017
+Last Updated: 1/6/2020

-For Additional Information: Jessica Evanson, DVM, MPH, Drug Residue Consultant 651-201-6300 · Jessica.Evanson@state.mn.us · 625 Robert Street North, Saint Paul, MN 55155-2538
+For Additional Information: Jessica Evanson, DVM, MPH, Drug Residue Consultant 651-201-6300 | Jessica.Evanson@state.mn.us | 625 Robert Street North, Saint Paul, MN 55155-2538